 The typical adult dose is 1 to 3 tablespoons/day of larch arabinogalactan powder in divided doses.
-In children, the typical dose is 1 to 3 teaspoons/day of the powder in divided doses.
 The powder can be mixed with water or juice, or added to food.
 Arabinogalactan extract (ResistAid) 1.5 to 4.5 g/day for 60 to 72 days, beginning 30 days prior to vaccine administration, has also been used.

 Avoid use.
 Clinical information regarding safety and efficacy in pregnancy and lactation is lacking.

 Because of its immunostimulant effects, larch should not be used with immunosuppressant drugs.

 Most individuals do not experience adverse reactions with larch.
 However, because larch is a source of dietary fiber, bloating, flatulence, and other mild GI adverse effects may occur.